 You will see the term “mojo” used to describe this form of movie-making.
 The term comes from mobile journalism, and originated from the notion of doing video journalism with a mobile phone.

 A note about lessons: All 11 lessons are available any time you want them about a third of the way down this page.
-Use “command or control + find” on your keyboard to locate lessons.
+Use “command or control + find” on your keyboard to locate lesson numbers.

 Lesson 1: Overview and introductions